fastrgv/AdaGate/README.md

 **ver 6.0.1 -- 7may16**

-* Updated OpenAL frameworks and static libraries that remove deprecation warning on OS-X.  These allow compilation scripts that deliver even more portable binaries for both OS-X and Gnu/Linux.
+* Updated OpenAL frameworks and static libraries that remove deprecation warning on OSX.
+These allow compilation scripts that deliver even more portable binaries for both OSX and Gnu/Linux.
 * Small improvements/corrections in palm swaying motion and sounds.
 * Cleaned up scripts and libraries.